jaybill/absu/README.md

 ### Building as a shared library
 DJGPP can't do that.

+## Documentation
+API documentation can be built with [Doxygen](http://www.stack.nl/~dimitri/doxygen/index.html).
+The code is all commented and there's a `Doxyfile` in the root of the project.
+A bunch of tutorials are in the works.

 ## What's with the name?
 It's short for "Absolute Unit".
 It's in no way associated with the black metal band [Absu](http://absu.us).
 I didn't actually know about them until after I named the library, but I have since become a fan.